lichao-sun/Mora/README.md

-# Mora: More like a Sora, Personalized Video Generation with Your Own Design
+# Mora: More like a Sora, Open-Source and Personalized Video Generation with Your Own Design

 ## News